 What is the SaaS Sales Process?

-The SaaS sales process is complex compared to other sales processes involving a one-time purchase of a product or software.
+The SaaS sales process is complex compared to traditional selling methods involving a one-time purchase of a product or software.
 For this reason, the SaaS sales process is typically longer and requires a more customer service focused approach to selling.
 When starting your SaaS sales journey, keep in mind that the initial investment in sales may appear costly.
 However, because SaaS is usually sold based on monthly or annual recurring revenue, the customers you acquire through this investment tend to have a higher lifetime value.

-The whole SaaS sales cycle can range from a few weeks long to several months long, with the average cycle around 80-90 days long.
+The whole SaaS sales cycle can range from a few weeks long to several months long, with the average sales cycle around 80-90 days long based on common SaaS sales metrics.
 The SaaS sales process can vary from one company to another.
-This depends on the size of deals, number of stakeholders involved in their sales, and which model the company chooses.
+It depends on deal size, the number of stakeholders, and the chosen model.

 Sales cycles will be shorter for: